• Level of education

 Description

-This course is a continuation of the mathematical courses of L1 and thefirst semester of L2.
-The mathematical tools necessary for the physicist in linear and bilinear algebra will be studied.
-Then, differential equations and Fourier analysis will be studied.
-Finally, all the mathematical knowledge acquired in L2 will be used to solve physics problems analytically or with the help of computer tools.
+This course builds on the mathematics taught in the first year and thefirst semester of the second year.
+Students will study the mathematical tools required by physicists in linear and bilinear algebra.
+They will then move on to differential equations and Fourier analysis.
+Finally, all of the mathematical knowledge acquired in L2 will be applied to solve physics problems analytically or with the help of computer tools.

 Read more